jiayimitt/alarm-clock/readme.md

 ## Setup

-To view this project, you can visit the GitHub Pages link here: [Your GitHub Pages URL](https://your-username.github.io/alarmclock/).
+To view this project, you can visit the GitHub Pages link here:https://github.com/jiayimitt/alarm-clock

 Alternatively, you can run it locally:
 1. Clone this repository.